stamatics/mathemania/index.md

 ---
 layout: page
-title:
+title: Welcome!
 permalink: /
 ---
-## Welcome to Mathemania 2020!

-Mathemania 2020 is a 4-stage treasure hunt consisting of Math and Logical puzzles, loosely based on the popular comic Tintin and the Secret of the Unicorn.
+Mathemania 2020 is a 4-stage treasure hunt consisting of Math and Logical puzzles, loosely based on the popular comic *Tintin and the Secret of the Unicorn*.

 If you choose to participate in this exciting competition of the best brains, you would follow Tintin on his mathematical journey to the treasure of the Unicorn.